Private Land Conservation Outcomes

 Landholders with partnership conservation agreements are eligible to apply for Conservation Partners Grants.

-The NSW Biodiversity Conservation Trust has approved Conservation Partners Grants worth $6.63 million to 349 landholders across 64,400 hectares, and invested in 315,400 hectares of conservation areas, overall.
+The NSW Biodiversity Conservation Trust has approved Conservation Partners Grants worth $9.71 million to 462 landholders across 107,590 hectares.

 Priority Investment Areas